 Because the nature of MLM companies dictate they could be here today and vanish tomorrow, it’s important to invest in companies that have at least five years of experience being in business.
 While there is no guaranteed way to know whether or not a company will vanish one day or close up shop, having many years in business will greatly decrease the chances of that happening.

-Does the company or program you’re thinking about joining have extra money in the back that they can use for expanding business operations, purchasing new technology, hiring experienced management, and most important of all, paying your commissions on time each month?
-A publicly traded company is often a good idea as all of their financial information is open for investigation.
+Does the company or program you’re thinking about joining have the extra money in the bank that they can use for expanding business operations, purchasing new technology, hiring experienced management, and most important of all, paying your commissions on time each month?
+A publicly-traded company is often a good idea as all of their financial information is open for investigation.